 - Starting runtime environment (for example JVM)

-Just after performing these heavy operations your code is executed.
+Just after performing these heavy operations, your code is executed.
 That’s a cold start.
-Next calls could reuse this already warmed up instance (code is executed at once) until there is a need to prepare another one (because of big workload or because the first instance became inactive after being idle for a long time).
+Next calls could reuse this already warmed-up instance (code is executed at once) until there is a need to prepare another one (because of the big workload or because the first instance becomes inactive after being idle for a long time).

 Why is Java not a perfect language for serverless?